 We are pleased to have provided significant excess return for our investors for the third quarter as well as year-to-date.
 In last quarter's note to investors, we wrote that we were cautiously optimistic.
 Cautious because stimulus from quantitative easing, zero interest rate policies and government stimulus checks were likely coming to an end.
 Optimistic because corporations have shown remarkable adaptability to massive economic distortions caused by the COVID virus.
-Additionally, we were optimistic about the Strategy's chances to add value given the higher dispersion observed in the market.
+Additionally, we were optimistic about the strategy's chances to add value given higher dispersion observed in the market.
 Higher dispersion offers active managers greater opportunity to outperform the market.

 Higher-risk, smaller companies underperformed larger companies this quarter for several reasons.
 First, the small cap discount rate increased as tapering talk from the Federal Reserve signaled its intention to transition from excess to more balanced liquidity.
-Second, investors are asking whether we have seen "peak earnings" after a spectacular earnings season where 67% of the Russell 2500 companies exceeded earnings expectations.
-Third, investors appear to be positioning portfolios toward higher quality names, given recent underwhelming economic data regarding inflation, GDP, and employment.
-The Russell 2500 tends to have lower quality names - as defined by liquidity, credit worthiness, and sensitivity to GDP growth - and lagged the larger companies in the S&P 500.
-The SMID cap core strategy selects "higher quality" names within the SMID cap universe, which helped relative performance, as 81% of the companies in the portfolio exceeded earnings expectations.
+Second, investors are asking whether we have seen "peak earnings" after a spectacular earnings season where 60% of the Russell 2000 companies exceeded earnings expectations and 67% exceeded sales estimates.
+Third, investors appear to be positioning portfolios toward higher quality names given recent underwhelming economic data regarding inflation, GDP and employment.
+The Russell 2000 tends to have lower quality names - as defined by liquidity, credit worthiness and sensitivity to GDP growth - and lagged larger companies in the S&P 500.
+The small cap core strategy selects "higher quality" names within the small cap universe, which helped relative performance as 87% of the companies in the portfolio exceeded earnings expectations.